 The 5-story, 24,408-square-foot space is a highly-coveted retail building that just went on the market for an undisclosed amount, via prominent New York investor Ashkenazy Acquisitions Corp.
 It last sold for $16.3 million in 2015.

-The Union Savings Bank will open its doors to the public during the spectacular Art of the Brick LEGO art exhibition, opening Saturday, December 4.
+The Union Savings Bank has opened its doors to the public for the spectacular The Art of the Brick LEGO art exhibition.
 The display has impressed over 7 million people globally and was rated by CNN as one of the world’s “Must-See exhibitions.”
+It’s still up now through September 5.